Adjusting To Heightened Expectations

 Summertime is School time

-Rising 7th and 8th grade students attend residential camp in southern Pennsylvania with the faculty for two weeks in June.
+Rising 7th and 8th grade students attend residential camp with the faculty for two weeks in June.
 Students love their camp experience where swimming, outdoor play and overnight camping on the Appalachian Trail awaits them each summer.
 Daily reading time ensures students continue to develop their skills.
+Rising 6th graders attend a day camp program at the Academy's school building.

 "Brothers For Others"